mahikkaaa/Leetcode/README.md

 - Java

-By using different programming languages, I aim to demonstrate the versatility of problem-solving approaches and provide solutions that cater to a diverse audience of developers.
+By using Java programming language, I aim to demonstrate the versatility of problem-solving approaches and provide solutions that cater to a diverse audience of developers.

 ## Contributing